atkamara/Taxability/README.md

 The third section (**Getting insights from clients distributions**) is a very large one.
 It analyzes distributions on time and geographic scopes and will lays emphasis on pertinent qualitative variables.

 The section on (**Clustering clients**), uses various machine learning techniques to get insights from data.
-In terms of methodology, we found it more convinient on **Python** to seperate data into qualitative and quantitative sets.
+In terms of methodology, we found it more convenient on **Python** to seperate data into qualitative and quantitative sets.
 We are unfortunately unaware of implementations of algorithms that can deal with both qualitative and quantitative measures like [FAMD](https://rdrr.io/cran/FactoMineR/man/FAMD.html) which is only available on R software.
 Thus you will find in this section:

 *  Dimensionality reduction(Pincipal component analysis, stochastic neighbour embedding(tSNE)) for quantitative variables like wage, capital gains and losses or year
 * Clustering using k-means, DBscan on quantitative data : you can preview clusters online at this [link](https://projector.tensorflow.org/?config=https://gist.githubusercontent.com/atkamara/af578844509b0402135f635734a1fbe9/raw/b5d93e71c4fcc25d41b3cb2b3d66410ea0d886a1/beez_config.json), you can enable cluster coloring by labels just as in picture below.
 On right panel you can compute distances between clients to see how close they are individually.